 Alma supports the ability to perform all navigation and editing functions within the metadata editor using hotkeys, to speed data entry for staff.
 Some examples can be seen in the following screen captures:

-Does Alma include a spell checker?
+Does the MD Editor include a spell checker?

 Alma is web based and the spell check is therefore built in as part of stand browser functionality:

 Can a number of records be open at one time?